adlipeeters/email-assistant-ai/README.md

 5. `yarn install` - Install the dependencies
 6. `yarn migrate` - Run the knex db migrations
 7. `yarn dev` - Start the development server (http://localhost:3001)

+# 4. Current Implementation:
+Multi-provider LLM support (OpenAI(gpt-4o-mini), Anthropic(claude-3-5-haiku-20241022), Google(gemini-1.5-flash)).
+Claude and gemini are the fastest (I recommend to use claude).
+In ai-controller.js you can configure desired model: const llmService = new LLMService('claude');

 # 5. Next Steps (Improvements):
 - Typescript support for BE + FE